top of page

 Stay Physically Active

 You don’t need a gym membership.
-Activities as simple as a brisk 30-minute walk around your neighbourhood or a home workout can make a big difference.
+Activities as simple as a brisk 30-minute walk around your neighborhood or a home workout can make a big difference.
 For those who enjoy a bit of fun, a Zumba class or a friendly game of football can also work wonders.

 Moreover, staying active serves as a great distraction from negative thoughts and stress.
 Over time, building an exercise habit can enhance self-esteem and resilience.